SvanteSundberg/independent-project-sts-SVANCE_restored/README.md

 **The system addresses the need of wanting to do sports and other physical activities but not having other people to do them with.**
 It addresses social needs for people to meet other people and exercise needs.

-The end users of the system are students in general but students at Uppsala University in particular; this could be expanded to other universities in the future.
 Many students move away from home for their studies and might not have a big social circle in their new city.
 In Uppsala, student activities related to sports are rather popular; there are student sports teams and the nations arrange different sport activities.
 This suggests that there is a need among students to do sports.
 From personal experience we believe this applies to students with both big and small social circles; for example some friends that want to play soccer but need more people to form proper teams.
-Another aspect of the system is the physical and psychological benefits experienced from exercise.
-Many students experience a lot of stress, which can be relieved by physical activity.
-Because of this the system also addresses well-being.

 ## The application